murticalen/FrontendAcademy2023/Homeworks/project/project.md

 The design for the project is to be found [here](https://app.zeplin.io/project/63c6b31bb78c96b789fb9d5e/dashboard).
 The design is a suggestion, not a requirement.
 You can experiment with your own design.
 However, the Zeplin link also contains all the features required for the 100% completion of this project, so make sure to check it out.

+The document how to use Zeplin can be found [here](https://docs.google.com/document/d/1f2rsmmpXW4vkGkWni4IW13RE3ZtwmCcSJpcsClpbOFo).

 If you want to personalize your project, the easiest way would be to create your color scheme (i.e. theme) and use all the components from the design.

 ## Checkpoints